 And finally, my husband is an inveterate reader and a history buff.
 He refuses to leave the house without studying two thousand years of the history of any place he goes.
 So he picked up La Belle France, A Short History by Alistair Horne.
 When we finally arrive, he may not be able to speak a word, but we’ll have to struggle to cut him off from lecturing us for hours about the historical background of every monument and Roman ruin we visit.

 It’s taking a lot of preparation and it’s going to cost us a bit, but I think traveling is very important for both kids and adults.
 And, despite all the anticipated problems, it should be a huge amount of fun!

 This article was posted on Sunday, February 3rd, 2008 at 2:27 pm and is filed under Countries & Cultures, France, France, French, Languages, Languages, Languages, Learning, Mama Lisa, Parenting, Parenting Sites, Paris, Recommendations, Teaching, Travel Sites, Traveling, Traveling with Kids, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Traveling With Kids”

 Leave a Reply